IBM/guardium-supported-datasources/README.md

 # Guardium Insights Data Sources Documentation

-Data source documentation Proof of Concept
+Data source documentation

-## Edit documentation

-Basic documentation changes can be made on seperate branch on [/public/data/connections.json](/public/data/connections.json)

-Make pull request to master branch

-## Available Scripts
+## To make changes to the data sources

+- Start a separate branch and make changes in [connections.yaml](/public/data/connections.yaml) file.\
+Note: Changes to connections.yaml will automatically be converted to JSON format ([connections.json](/public/data/connections.json)) as part of the `npm start` script

-In the project directory, you can run:
+- In the project directory, run `npm start` in a command line.\

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+This runs the app in the development mode and will automatically open [http://localhost:3000](http://localhost:3000) to view it in your browser.\

-The page will reload when you make changes.\
+Note: The page will reload when you make changes.
 You may also see any lint errors in the console.

+- After changes have been validated, make pull request to master branch